tcorzo/myrpl-cli/README.md

 ### Linting & Formatting 📝✅

-pre-commit install
-I chose [ruff](https://pypi.org/project/flake8/) for linting + formatting
+I chose [ruff](https://github.com/astral-sh/ruff/) for linting + formatting

-> PD: I use the [Ruff](https://marketplace.visualstudio.com/items?itemName=ms-python.pylint) and [autopep8](https://marketplace.visualstudio.com/items?itemName=ms-python.autopep8) extensions on VS Code, but you do you
+> PD: I use the [Ruff](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff) VS Code extension, but you do you

 ## Roadmap 🗺️